yu-lab-vt/AQuA/README.md

 # Updates

+**3/17/2021:**

+This update allows AQuA to load data with the format of BIGTIFF.

 **3/15/2021:**

 This update makes changes in the reading step.
 Previous version will report error when the input data is a color image since AQuA can only deal with gray image.
 This updated version will automatically convert the input color image into gray image to avoid the error.